 Don’t be afraid to share who your team is and their or your company’s accomplishments on your website.
 Potential and existing customers respond well to companies that have a human presence as opposed to being a faceless entity.

-A construction blog is a gateway for people to get to know your construction company.
+Content marketing for contractors is a gateway for people to get to know your company.
+Blogging is particularly powerful as 77% of people regularly read them online.
 When your target audience encounters a problem, it will turn to search engines to find information that helps them solve the issue.
-In this context, you want your construction company to turn up in their search results, which is achievable through SEO.
+In this context, you want your company’s blog to turn up in their search results, which is achievable through construction marketing SEO.

 For example, let’s say you are a residential construction company.
 Now, you might blog about “10 Things to Know Before Renovating Your Home in Chicago.”
 When a potential customer searches for “renovating your home in Chicago,” your blog page will rank in search engine results pages.